Official Name: Republic of Croatia

 Following the Axis invasion of Yugoslavia in April 1941, most of Croatia was incorporated into a Nazi-installed puppet state, the Independent State of Croatia.
 A resistance movement led to the creation of the Socialist Republic of Croatia, which after the war became a founding member and constituent of the Socialist Federal Republic of Yugoslavia.
 On 25 June 1991, Croatia declared independence.

-What has drawn me to visit Croatia
+What drew me to visit Croatia

 The beautiful city of Dubrovnik is a place I have wanted to see in person for over a decade.
 It looks so stunning bordering the Adriatic Sea.
 I’m also looking forward to visiting the island of Hvar and experiencing the sea water and pristine waters.